GorgisFX/Chevrolet-Corvette/README.md

 Installation

-Step 1 : Download the resource and excract / place in the FiveM server resource folder
+Step 1 : Download the resource and extract / place in the FiveM server resource folder

 Step 2 : Add start Chevrolet Corvette in your Server.cfg